josola/hacker_rank/STYLE_GUIDE.md

 # Style Guide

-Things may start simple but can get overly complicated if some restrictions are put into place.
-It is suggested that you investigate this document before writing any code.
+Things may start simple but can get overly complicated if some restrictions aren't put into place.
+Please read through this document before contributing.

 ## Banners